 What Do Merchants Need to Do?

 You can do this in a very clear and straightforward manner for that you need to check your environment that supports TLS 1.2 and, if necessary, make suitable updates.
 For this, run a test transaction using the PayPal Sandbox environment and check the performance.
 If everything is fine, it implies that the site is compatible, but if not, then there are sure changes that have to be done.
 You may also check with your Service provider for help.
 Most likely all major cloud-based platforms are as of now using PCI compliant data transfers and it is very little that should be done from the merchant’s end.
-But it is as yet a smart thought to confirm with the cloud-based service provider.
+But it is as yet a smart thought to confirm with the amazon aws web developer.

 If you don’t upgrade your integration, you will most likely be unable to accept any PayPal transactions, process credit card payments with PayPal, or access the funds in your PayPal Business account.